 Filmmakers and directors have one thing in common.
 They must be visual storytellers.
 This holds true whether they write their own material (filmmaker) or work with someone else’s screenplay (director).

-Filmmakers and directors need to understand the roles of the producer, the cinematographer, the rest of crew and be able to work with actors to achieve the performances they desire.
+Filmmakers and directors need to understand the roles of the producer, the cinematographer, the rest of the crew and be able to work with actors to achieve the performances they desire.

 The Film Connection’s Film Production and Editing Program is designed to help you become a filmmaker.
-As such, it covers all aspects of filmmaking: from screenwriting to scene-setting, to working with actors, with the crew, working with an editor and handling the ever important job of staying on-budget.
+As such, it covers all aspects of filmmaking: from screenwriting to scene-setting, to working with actors, with the crew, working with an editor, and handling the ever-important job of staying on-budget.